You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 • Organize your content using Canvas's Modules page.

 • Course Files are automatically hidden from student view when your course site is created, and we strongly recommend keeping the course files area unavailable to students.
-Modules present a far better way to share files with students because they allow individual files to be shared side-by-side with weblinks, assignments, Canvas content pages, and other items.
+Modules offer a far better way than the unsorted Files page to share files with students because they allow individual files to be shared side-by-side with weblinks, assignments, Canvas content pages, and other items.
+Modules allow you to group course content according to week, theme, or context.

 • Customize/simplify your course navigation menu.

-As the instructor, you are able to view and access all the available course navigation links, however, we recommend that you customize the course navigation menu so that any tools you will not be using or do not want students to access will be hidden from student view.
+As the instructor, you can view and access all available course navigation links.
+However, we recommend that you customize the course navigation menu so that any tools you do not use or do not want students to access are hidden from student view.

 • Keep accessibility in mind while building out your course content.

 All FSU courses and their content must be offered in a format that is accessible to all students.
-We strongly recommend proactively creating your course content to be accessible rather than reactively making content accessible only once a student registered with the Student Disability Resource Center makes a request for course content to be offered in an alternative format.
+We strongly recommend proactively creating your course content to be accessible, rather than making it accessible only after a student registers with the Student Disability Resource Center and requests that the course content be offered in an alternative format.
 Learn more about our general text recommendations and accessible file formats.

 • Module Overview: